atreyasha/spp-explainability/docs/develop.md

         2. Add pseudocode for regex proxy model construction and compression

-        3. Add pseudocode for regex proxy model forward pass
+        3. Add pseudocode for regex proxy modl forward pass

+            1.  think about whether SoPa++ forward pseudocode must be modified with text-level instructions, this might be too complicated with too many details for now -\> or maybe change pseudocode to traversal code

+            2.  mention that pseudocode everywhere has been simplified and they should refer to source code for full implementation details

+            3.  consider changing figure softmax to soft+argmax

-            1.  report time complexities of the simplification process as well as compression where possible
+            4.  report time complexities of the simplification process as well as compression where possible

-            2.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three
+            5.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three

-            3.  alternatively consider different notation to imply this is a regex match with arbitrary borders
+            6.  alternatively consider different notation to imply this is a regex match with arbitrary borders

-            4.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be
+            7.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be

-            5.  replace FAs in visualization with regular expression matrix where possible
+            8.  replace FAs in visualization with regular expression matrix where possible

-            6.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment
+            9.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment

+        4. Add table with key differences from SoPa model

+            1.  recycle this table later and add it to the SoPa model section

+            2.  talk about SoPa++ still being a black-box model, compare all features

-    3. SoPa++ training setup
+    2. SoPa++ training setup

         1.  talk about GloVe embeddings, lowercasing and other important things

         2.  talk about upsampling data set during training

+        3.  mention about PyTorch for parallel computation and autograd for backward pass computation

+        4.  mention about NLL loss and log softmax for numerical stability

-        3.  add sufficient information on grid training and hyperparameter setup
+        5.  add sufficient information on grid training and hyperparameter setup

-    4. Performance evaluation
+    3. Performance evaluation

         1.  explain usage of test set